From the American Psychological Association

 It's important to emphasize that advances in CBT have been made on the basis of both research and clinical practice.

-3. People suffering from psychological problems can learn better ways of coping with them, thereby relieving their symptoms and becoming more effective in their lives
+3. People experiencing psychological problems can learn better ways of coping with them, thereby relieving their symptoms and becoming more effective in their lives.

 CBT treatment usually involves efforts to change thinking patterns.
 These strategies might include: